 As the winter months approach, it might be a good idea to think about what you can do to reduce your home heating electric bill.
 When it comes to the home heating system, some relatively simple measures can make a big difference.
-While there are several steps you could take to save on heating and cooling, an upgrade to your thermostat could be one of the most beneficial.
+While you could take several benefits of smart thermostats to save on heating and cooling, an upgrade to your thermostat could be one of the most beneficial.

 The following are a few of the benefits of installing a smart thermostat in your Kentucky home this winter.